 - refusing to eat or drink

 The best way to prevent the flu is by getting the flu shot.
-Most doctors recommend getting the shot in September, at the very start of flu season.
+Most doctors recommend getting the flu vaccine in October, or at the very start of flu season.
 However, you can still get the vaccine in late fall or winter.

 To avoid picking up the influenza virus, wash your hands often and thoroughly with warm soap and water, or use an alcohol-based hand sanitizer.
-Avoid touching your nose, eyes, and mouth, and try to stay away from anyone who has the flu.
+Avoid touching your nose, eyes, and mouth, and try to stay away from anyone who has the flu or flu-like symptoms.